cloudartisan/cloudartisan.github.com/content/posts/2010-08-07-auto-scaling-is-avoidable-potentially-dangerous-but-fun.markdown

 published: 2010-08-07
 title: Auto-Scaling Is Avoidable, Potentially Dangerous...
 But Fun
 slug: auto-scaling-is-avoidable-potentially-dangerous-but-fun
+summary: If you're blindly auto-scaling, you're doing it wrong... but probably having a fun time doing it...

 RightScale have some tutorials on using their service to set up auto-scaling.
 Recently I played around with it, configuring auto-scaling in response to increases and decreases in server load.
 Honestly, it was fun.
 But it was essentially a folly, an exercise in dealing unnecessarily with dangerous corner cases.